 Configuring web.xml According to Target Deployment Platform

 It is a very common requirement to configure JEE web applications according to their current runtime environment.
-In JEE, web.xml file is aimed to be the configuration unit of those web applications.
+In JEE, the web.xml file is aimed to be the configuration unit of those web applications.
 Unfortunately, it is not designed with such a requirement in mind.

 <context-param>